jackfrost68/Spotify_Analysis/README.md

 Favorite artists like ahem!
 (Sir) Kid Cudi

 <ins>*Conclusion:*</ins>
+According to the dataset and model, duration is a key attribute when selecting genres even for HipHop & RnB.

 The drawback to this dataset is the subjective nature of some of the variables.
 How we measure danceability and loudness of a song can vary by age, gender or nationality.
 For example, some people prefer faster or mellodramatic love or worship songs.
 Not mentioning any names but ahem!
 Sir.
 Please make longer songs. https://www.youtube.com/@sirvevo2080